yeniyen123/My-BMI-Calculator/README.md

 - Tested with different example values to ensure accuracy.

 ## Future Iteration
+I plan to:
-I plan to improve the UI to make it look more like a calculator (possibly using a graphical interface with Tkinter or Streamlit).
+- Improve the UI to make it look more like a calculator (possibly using a graphical interface with Tkinter or Streamlit).
+- Add more units (e.g. ft, grams)